 If you are using a compounded desiccated thyroid medication, it’s strongly recommended to request powdered acidophiles, also spelled acidophilus, as your filler.
 One gal states her compounding pharmacy uses powdered Ginger (but beware of too much Ginger if you have Mitral Valve Prolapse.
 It can cause palps if you take too much–my experience).
 Others might use powdered Vitamin C. See what other fillers your compounder can offer.

-Another possibility is Cellulase, an enzyme which helps the splitting and breakdown of cellulose, and which was proposed to me by Naturopathic doctor Stephanie Buist.
-It’s found on most supplement websites.
+Another possibility is Cellulase, an enzyme which helps the splitting and breakdown of cellulose, It’s found on most supplement websites.

 *Join the STTM Facebook page for information, tips and inspiration!

 * Become an informed thyroid patient! //www.laughinggrapepublishing.com